Vision to Goal Setting

 What is our Action Plan?

-• Our School Plan review began with our administrators and staff, then grew to include discussions with parents.
-Our School Plan Committee meets regularly to discuss our goals, objectives and strategies.
+- Our School Plan review began with our administrators and staff, then grew to include discussions with students and families.

 School Goal #1